5.3. Determinants via row reduction#

 (5.3.1)#\[\det{(E_iA)} = \det{E_i} \cdot \det{A}. \]

-Since every row operation can be performed using the product with an elementary matrix, a consequence of Proposition 5.3.1 is that Equation (5.3.1) holds for any product of an elementary \(n \times n\) matrix \(E\) with an arbitrary \(n \times n\) matrix \(A\).
+Since every row operation can be performed using the product with an elementary matrix, a consequence of Proposition 5.3.1 is that Equation (5.3.1) holds for any product of an elementary \(n \times n\)-matrix \(E\) with an arbitrary \(n \times n\)-matrix \(A\).

 These are the basics for the general product rule we will see later, which states that

-\[ \text{det}(AB) = \text{det}(A) \text{det} (B) \]
+\[ \operatorname{det}(AB) = \operatorname{det}(A) \operatorname{det} (B) \]

-for arbitrary \(n\times n\) matrices \(A\) and \(B\).
+for arbitrary \(n\times n\)-matrices \(A\) and \(B\).

 The next two examples illustrate the practical use of the three rules involving row operations.